 - Provide a platform for ACA Members to remain in Premier Cricket through playing, coaching, talent identification and administrative roles

-- Narrow the gap between Premier Cricket and High Performance/First Class Cricket
+- Narrow the gap between Premier Cricket and High Performance/Domestic Cricket

 - Create additional opportunities for clubs to support and enhance existing budgets and structures